Yuanyun-Yong/Android-App/README.md

     - "Create an event" button on the page
   - Create an event page:
     - Inputs for details about the event
+      - Date
+      - Time (Duration)
+      - Location
+      - Recurring?
-    - "Create" (leads to the day the event id on) and "Delete" (leads to the Home page) buttons */
+    - "Create" (leads to the day the event is on) and "Delete" (leads to the Home page) buttons */